kun-li/Website/content/home/teaching.md

 +++

+* Technology Applications in Education in College of Education at Ohio University
+  - As the teacher of record for three quarters
-I taught Technology Applications in Education for three semesters at Ohio University.
-This course introduces Web 2.0 tools to pre-service teachers and how they can be used in the classroom.
+  - This course introduces Web 2.0 tools to pre-service teachers and their applications in the classroom.
+  - Implemented engaging learning activities.
+* Learning sciences theories in Physical Therapy Division's Communication course
+  - Information processing theory and cognitive load theory
+  - Used instructional videos.
+  - Designed application-level and higher assessment.